Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/logo/readme-logo.png)

 # [SPEED TYPING](https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/)
 This is a website of a speed typing game with an additional function that users can learn about basic information of the countries.
-I create this for **Milestone Project 2 (Interactive Frontend Development), Full Stack Software Development in [Code Institute](https://codeinstitute.net/)**.
+I create this for **Milestone Project 2 (Interactive Frontend Development), Full Stack Software Development** in **[Code Institute](https://codeinstitute.net/)**, Ireland.

 It is a mobile responsive website however the speed typing game can be played on laptop / desktop only as a keyboard is required.
-The link of website is available on [HERE](https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/
+The link of website is available on **[HERE](https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/**
 )

 ----- Mockup goes in here when the website is completed -----